 - It provides a learning experience that is appealing and that delivers successful learning outcomes.

 The Clayton Christensen Institute says most blended learning works on one of these four models:

-- Rotational: Students rotate through different modes of learning.
-At least one of them is online or digital in nature.
+- Rotational: Students rotate through different modes of learning, at least one of which is online or digital in nature.

 - Flex: Students do the learning mostly online.
 It is still done at the school under teacher supervision, though.

 - A La Carte: Students do their learning entirely online with an online instructor.

 - Enriched Virtual: Students receive one-on-one sessions with their instructor.
 They are then free to complete the rest of the coursework online independently.